Editing a Power Automate Flow

 Supply the following arguments to the “Merge PDFs” action:

-• Merged PDF File Name: provide a descriptive name for the PDF packet to be created after merging and append it with the contract number and subcontractor name.
-This is provided in a variable called Filename contract no. and sub name which can be accessed through “Dynamic Value”.
+- Merged PDF File Name: provide a descriptive name for the PDF packet to be created after merging and append it with the contract number and subcontractor name.
+This is provided in a variable called

-• Files: change the type of input into an array instead of individual files and their names by clicking on the top right blue icon.
+which can be accessed through “Dynamic Value”. - Files: change the type of input into an array instead of individual files and their names by clicking on the top right blue icon.
 Then add the array variable you initialized in Step 1.

-7. Add a “Create file” action below the “Merge PDFs” action.
+- Add a “Create file” action below the “Merge PDFs” action.
 Add the appropriate parameters for the “Create file action”.

-• Site Address: base URL to place the merged PDF packet in.
+- Site Address: base URL to place the merged PDF packet in.

-To ensure that you have the correct path initially, use the blue folder icon in the corner to navigate to the base folder, then append the variable Merged PDF Packets File path.
-This path is also subject to change, and if it needs to be updated, update the variable in Block 1.
+To ensure that you have the correct path initially, use the blue folder icon in the corner to navigate to the base folder, then append the variable

-• File Content: The content of the merged PDF packet.
-Select the PDF File Content output from the “Merge PDFs” action.
+output from the “Merge PDFs” action. - File Content: The content of the merged PDF packet.
+Select the

-8. You’re done!
+You’re done!
 Below is an example of a completed “Merge PDFs” sequence.

 Emailing a Variable Number of Attachments from SharePoint to a Variable Number of Recipients